How To Make a Resume

 Xtensio’s FREE Resume Template and Editable Examples

-Your starting point to create and share a beautiful CV, without any design experience.
+Your starting point to create and share a comprehensive staff handbook, without any design experience.

 A step-by-step guide on how to create a professional CV

 Full name and contact info

 Busy job seekers often overlook the first and most important step when it comes to creating a resume – check your name!
 Misspelling your name on your resume can be extremely detrimental to your end goal of landing the job.
 This may create doubts about your professionalism and confusion about who you are.
 That being said, make sure your name is spelled correctly!
 When writing a resume, you can also share your professional social media links to avoid possible confusions and further outline your experience.
 You may also want to include a recent, high-quality photo to put a face with the name.

 After outlining who you are, you want to tell hiring managers how they can get in touch with you.
 Make sure you provide your email address and phone number so that the company can get in contact to set up an interview.
 It’s also useful to add your current address to your CV, as some companies will only consider people who live in a certain area.

 When you make a resume, you may want to include an overview of your professional career to this point.
 Although it is not necessary, it can be important if you’re switching from one career to another.
 The overview should make it clear why you’re seeking a new position and give a brief summary of your related experience, skills and overall career goals.
 A good way to write your career overview is to answer these questions in paragraph format:

 - What is your current title?